Section navigation

 Foundation Profile.
 Requires implementation of ARCS-LIF, ARCS-CUS, and ARCS-TAX, with ARCS-NCR required only if non-creation or non-retention is claimed.
 The Foundation Profile establishes baseline record identification and surface mapping sufficient to begin governance.
 Organizations may declare Foundation conformance while implementing remaining families.

 Minimum Profile.
 Requires implementation of all controls in ARCS-LIF, ARCS-CUS, ARCS-TAX, ARCS-OPB, ARCS-PUB, ARCS-PV, and ARCS-VER, with ARCS-NCR required only if non-creation or non-retention is claimed.
+ARCS-AGT and ARCS-DEL are required where the deployment meets the applicability conditions defined in Section 16.2.1.
 The Minimum Profile constitutes the institutional minimum for ARCS conformance.

 Enterprise Profile.
 Requires all Minimum Profile controls plus Enterprise Enhanced controls.
 Enterprise Enhanced controls are defined in the Enterprise Implementation Profile.
 Universal Enhanced controls apply to all Enterprise Profile declarations.
 Conditional Enhanced controls apply based on the operator's declared risk factors as specified in the Enterprise Profile document.